 Do Floating Shelves Need Studs?

 You're not planning on putting anything too hefty on your shelves, so you're wondering: Do floating shelves need studs?
-Yes, it's still the safest bet to use studs when installing your shelves.
-This will give them greater security and weight capacity, so you don't have your shelves falling out of the wall unannounced.
+Yes, it's still the safest bet to use studs when installing your floating shelves.
+This will give them greater security and weight capacity, so you don't have your shelves falling out of the wall unannounced and no longer floating.

 Well, that depends on a lot of factors.
-The weakest of floating shelves can hold up to 25 pounds, while the weight capacity of the strongest floating shelves may exceed 100 pounds.
+As we said earlier, the weakest of floating shelves can hold up to 25 pounds, while the weight capacity of the strongest floating shelves may exceed 100 pounds.
 (Yep, that’s enough strength to hold a pre-teen or a German Shepherd!)

 Here’s what you need to consider if you are looking to get extra-strong floating shelves: